azat-co/aws-intermediate/labs/5-serverless.md

 output.txt
 ```

-Or testing can be done in from the web console in Lambda dashboard (blue test button once you navigate to function detailed view):
+Or testing can be done from the web console in Lambda dashboard (blue test button once you navigate to function detailed view):

 ![](../images/serverless-1.png)

 The results should be 200 (ok status) and output in the `output.txt` file.
-For example, I do NOT have any records yet so my response is this:
+For example, I do NOT have any record yet so my response is this:

 ```
 {"statusCode":"200","body":"{\"Items\":[],\"Count\":0,\"ScannedCount\":0}","headers":{"Content-Type":"application/json"}}